The great white shark, white death, white pointer (Carcharodon carcharias) – maneater

-The great white shark lives in almost all warm coastal waters and also in open sea, in the temperature ranging from 12 to 24oC.
-One of the largest populations is located in the waters surrounding the South Africa.
-Major researched and observation of this giant fish is conducted there.
+The great white shark lives in almost all warm coastal waters and also in the open sea, in temperatures ranging from 12 to 24oC (54 to 75℉).
+One of the largest populations is located in the waters surrounding South Africa.
+Major research and observation of this giant fish are conducted there.

 Great white sharks was also seen in the cold waters south of Australia, near the New Scotland (Canada) and Iceland.

 The spindle-shaped body, pointed snout, equipped with several lines of saw-like teeth, allowing the shark to hold its prey.
 As all sharks` teeth, white shark`s fallen-out teeth are replaced with new ones.
 Teeth grow in lines, backing each other, only the first line of teeth is used.
 Supposing the tooth from the first line is lost, the one from the second line takes over its role.

 An attacking white shark raises its nose, extending its teeth and squeezing them into its prey.
 Consequently, the shark rolls over and tears a large piece of flesh (up to 70 kg).
 The upper part of the caudal fin is slightly bigger than the lower, the dorsal fin is triangular, tall and stiff.
 Small, round, black eyes are located at the sides of its head.